-- If your child is having a brain CT scan, anything on his or her head (such as metal hair clips, a hat, glasses or a wig) will be removed.
-A strap will be placed across his forehead and soft pads will be placed beside his ears to help hold his head still.
+- If your child is having a head or neck CT scan, anything on the head (such as metal hair clips, a hat, glasses or a wig) will be removed.
+A strap will be placed across the forehead and soft pads will be placed beside the ears to help hold the head still.

-- The technologist will move the table so that the area to be scanned is just inside the opening of the CT machine (see Picture 1).
+- The technologist will move the table so that the area to be scanned is just inside the opening of the CT machine (Picture 1).
 The technologist will go into another room to start the CT machine.

-- Your child must hold his body very still until the motor stops running.
+- Your child must hold very still until the images are taken.
 The technologist will watch the monitor to see that the pictures are being taken correctly.

-- The nurse will give you home-going instructions for your child.
+- After the exam, the technologist will give you specific home instructions for your child.

-If you have any questions, be sure to ask your doctor or nurse, or call the Nationwide Children’s Hospital CT Department at (614) 722-9255.
+If you have any questions, be sure to ask your doctor or nurse, or call the Nationwide Children’s Hospital Imaging Department at (614) 722-2645.